HPC Cloud On-Demand Data Center

 For Intelligent Cloud Systems Management

-Adaptive Computing’s On-Demand Data Center™ (ODDC) provides a scalable cloud systems management platform that gives companies the ability to leverage public cloud provider resources, with no lock-in to any major cloud provider.
+Adaptive Computing’s HPC Cloud On-Demand Data Center™ (ODDC) provides a scalable cloud systems management platform that gives organizations the ability to leverage public cloud provider resources, without vendor lock-in to any single Cloud Service Provider.

 The ODDC is used to spin up temporary or persistent data center infrastructure resources quickly, inexpensively, and on-demand.
 This enterprise-grade platform can be used to automatically deploy and build clusters in the Cloud, automatically run applications on those clusters, and then terminate the cloud resources, assuring that you only pay for what is being used.

 CLOUD KNOWLEDGE IS NOT REQUIRED.
 FIRE OFF JOBS FROM YOUR LAPTOP OR CREATE AND MANAGE A CLUSTER RIGHT FROM YOUR IPAD…ON-DEMAND.

 How It Works